tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

  * The previous session.attributes is loaded again when the user starts the skill again.
  * The first 25GB of data stored in DynamoDB is always free.

-## Lab 6
+## Lab 7

 Using the **alexa-sdk**

 1. Search the internet for ```npm alexa sdk```
+1. Click the first link to open the alexa-sdk node module project page
-1. Read the documentation and try out the code snippets in your skill.
+1. Read and scroll through the documentation and try out the code snippets in your skill.